 We applied the provisions of ASC Topic 280, Segment Reporting, ("ASC 280"), which sets forth a management approach to segment reporting and establishes requirements to report selected segment information quarterly and to report annually entity-wide disclosures about products, major customers and the geographies in which the entity holds material assets and reports revenue.
 An operating segment is defined as a component that engages in business activities whose operating results are reviewed by the chief operating decision maker and for which discrete financial information is available.
-We have determined that our four identified operating segments are: Test Handler Group (THG), Semiconductor Test Group (STG), Interface Solutions Group (ISG) and PCB Test Group (PTG).
+We have determined that our three identified operating segments are: Test Handler Group ("THG"), Semiconductor Tester Group ("STG") and Interface Solutions Group ("ISG").
 Our THG, STG and ISG operating segments qualify for aggregation under ASC 280 due to similarities in their customers, their economic characteristics, and the nature of products and services provided.
-As a result, we report in two segments, Semiconductor Test and Inspection Equipment ("Semiconductor Test & Inspection") and PCB Test Equipment ("PCB Test").
+As a result, we report in one segment, Semiconductor Test and Inspection Equipment ("Semiconductor Test & Inspection").
+Prior to the sale of our PCB Test Group ("PTG") on June 24, 2021, we reported in two segments, Semiconductor Test & Inspection and PCB Test Equipment ("PCB Test").